digitallawyer/openlegaldictionary/_definitions/work-and-labor.md

 ---
 title: Work And Labor
 permalink: "/definitions/work-and-labor.html"
-body: The name of one of the common counts ln actions of assumpsit, being for work and labor done and materials furnished by the plaintiff for the de* fendant
+body: The name of one of the common counts in actions of assumpsit, being for work and labor done and materials furnished by the plaintiff for the de* fendant
 published_at: '2018-07-07'
 layout: post